akbartus/WebVR-Reader/README.md

 ### **Tech Stack**
-The following libraries/tools/frameworks used in the project
+The following libraries/tools/frameworks used in the project:

 ![Tech Stack](assets/techStack.png)